 The 2020 elections are still 18 months away and yet pollsters are out in force, giving us just enough information to break out our crystal balls and make wildly irresponsible predictions.
-This is the first post in a three-part series looking at the generic ballot and it’s utility as an election predictor
+This is the first post in a four-part series looking at the generic ballot and its utility as an election predictor

 Democratic presidential primary polls have been dominating election headlines, but some congressional polls have been been released too, albeit to much less fanfare.
 We should probably ignore these polls — it’s too early for them to be predictive.
 Prognosticating off these preliminary numbers is rash, reckless and generally unwise.
 And so that’s exactly what we will do here in a three-piece series.
 This post will focus on how predictive the “generic ballot” is on, or close to, election day.
 The next post will look at how valuable these numbers are now, given that the election is still a year and a half away.
 The last will look at the relationship between popular vote and seat apportionment.